 The scheme aims to give everyone the opportunity to recycle with an extended monetary incentive included.

 The scheme would include unique machines, known as reverse vending machines, and designated sites where people can visit to return their bottles.
 The aim is they will receive cash back, similar to schemes in America which are already in place.

-Most beauty and skincare products contain chemicals, microbeads or even microplastics which can get washed down the drain and can pollute the ocean.
+Most beauty and skincare products contain chemicals, microbeads or even microplastics which can pollute rivers and oceans.

 If a product is still within its expiration period but you know you won’t use it, Toiletries Amnesty charity accepts used beauty and hair products to help others in need.